sourmash-bio/sourmash/doc/command-line.md

 * `--containment` -- calculate containment instead of similarity; `C(i, j) = size(i intersection j) / size(i)`
 * `--ani` -- output estimates of Average Nucleotide Identity (ANI) instead of Jaccard similarity or containment.
 * `--from-file <filelist.txt>` -- append the list of files in this text file to the input signatures.
-* `--ignore-abundance` -- ignore abundances in signatures.
+* `--ignore-abundance` -- ignore abundances in signatures and calculate Jaccard instead of angular similarity.
 * `--picklist <pickfile>:<colname>:<coltype>` -- select a subset of signatures with [a picklist](#using-picklists-to-subset-large-collections-of-signatures)
 * `--csv <outfile.csv>` -- save the output matrix in CSV format.
 * `--labels-to <labels.csv>` -- create a CSV file (spreadsheet) that can be passed in to `sourmash plot` with `--labels-from` in order to customize the labels.